HPC-SimTools/IPS-framework/trunk/doc/getting_started/getting_started_new.rst

 **IPS Proper**

-The IPS framework is written in Python_, and requires Python 2.5+ [#]_.
-There are a few other packages that may be needed for certain components or utilities.
-For Python packages listed below, we recommend using easy_install_ (it is what the developers use and like).
-The framework does use the Python package ConfigObj_, however the source is already included and no package installation is necessary (likewise for Python 2.5 and the processing module).
+The valtools repo will build the entire dependency tree for IPS, related repos, and the dependencies using Bilder_.
+See the main documentation for the dependencies.

+For more inf

 **Portal**

 The portal is a web interface for monitoring IPS runs and requires only a connection to the internet and a web browser.
 Advanced features on the portal require an OpenID account backed by ORNL's XCAMS.
 Information on getting an XCAMS backed OpenID can be found on the SWIM_ website.
 There are also visualization utilities that can be accessed that require Elvis_ or PCMF (see below).

 ::::::::::::::::
 Other Utilities